wixplosives/stylable.io/docs/getting-started/install-configure.md

 There are currently two options for installing and working with **Stylable** as described in the following sections.

-## Create a new Stylable project from a boilerplate
+## Starting from a boilerplate

 To begin writing your own project, you can create a **Stylable** app from our boilerplate.
-The project can be created by any of the following commands:
+The project can be created by the following commands:

 Using `npm`: